- Butter, for greasing the foil

 - 1 cup fresh blueberries, washed, picked over, and patted dry

-- In the bowl of a standing electric mixer, beat the egg whites and cream of tartar on medium speed until foamy.
+In the bowl of a standing electric mixer, beat the egg whites and cream of tartar on medium speed until foamy.
 Carefully begin adding the superfine sugar, one tablespoon at a time, and increase the speed to medium-high.
 Continue to beat until the egg whites are stiff and glossy, about 7 minutes.
 Turn the mixer off and, using a spatula, transfer the meringue to a pastry bag fitted with a 1/2-inch plain tip.
-See page 23 for an alternative piping method.

-- When you are ready to serve, place each of the meringue cups on individual dessert plates and fill each cup with 2/3 cup of the remaining assorted berries.
+When you are ready to serve, place each of the meringue cups on individual dessert plates and fill each cup with some of the remaining assorted berries.
 Top each with 1/3 cup of whipped cream and then spoon some of the strawberry sauce over the top of each dessert.
 Serve immediately.